jonbutts/jekyll-now/index.md

 ## Work in progress

-Stay tuned for more developmentson apps and other projects.
+Stay tuned for more developments on apps and other projects.

 {:.center}
 ![QR_link](/images/chart.png)